IndeemaSoftware/indeema-ci/README.rst

 Project structure
 ==============

-By default, Indeema CI usign Strapi.io framework, so project structure is similar to this framework:
+By default, Indeema tambo usign Strapi.io framework, so project structure is similar to this framework:

 =================   =====================================================
 ``api``             Contains main logic of back-end part